 It’s like owning a piece of digital real estate in the best part of town.

 But money-chasers beware:

-Just like any legit business model, lead gen takes a lot of work and patience.
+Just like any legit business model, building an 6 or 7-figure SEO empire takes lot of work and patience.

 Looking for full or part-time work from home?

 Are you okay with doing repetitive and boring tasks?